4u-oss/4u-cdn/README.md

 # 4u-cdn
-A simple user-content CDN for 4u services
+A simple user-content CDN for 4u services and products.

 ## Requirements
 - Docker